bucs110a0fall21/final-project-ampalker/README.md

 ***

 ## Project Description *(Software Lead)*
 Our project is of a game that has an enemy ghost move randomly on the screen.
-The main character has unlimited double jumps (to kill the ghosts) and fights ghosts in the game.
-When the enemy collides with the ghost, there is a chance that the character himself will die, because he cannot win every battle.
-In that event, he will lose a hitpoint.
-After he loses all of his hitpoints, a game over screen will appear.
-If he kills all enemies on the screen, however, a game won screen will appear.
+The main character has unlimited double jumps (to hit the ghosts) on the screen.
+There is a 3/5 chance that there will be a successful hit.
+If he does successfully hit the ghost, a dog fact appears on the screen as a reward.
+If he does not, "Miss!"
+Will appear and there will be no dog fact.

 ***